Human Cannonball (album)

 Human Cannonball is the second and final album by the alternative rock group School of Fish, released in 1993 by Capitol Records.

 Production

 The album was produced by Matt Wallace.
-Frontmen and songwriters Josh Clayton-Felt and Michael Ward were joined by a new bassist and drummer for the recording of the album.
+Frontmen and songwriters Josh Clayton-Felt and Michael Ward were joined by a new bassist, John Pierce, and drummer, Josh Freese, for the recording of the album.

 Promotion

 "Take Me Anywhere" was released as a lead single and peaked at #5 on Billboards Modern Rock Tracks chart.
 The single featured a non-album track "Unrecognizable".
 The band supported the album with a North American tour.